naiaseh/NeuralNetworksFinalProject/README.md

 * Loss was made an attribute of the optimizer
 * Number of hidden layers and neurons changed to that of the paper (i.e. 6 layers with 20 neurons each)

-Note that in addition extension to multiple epochs was attempted but unsuccessful (that is when my code broke).